majdeldin7/90DaysOfDevOps/main/day04/README.md

-# Day 4 Task: Basic Linux Shell Scripting for DevOps Engineers.
+# Day 04 - Basic Linux Shell Scripting :

 ## What is Kernel